MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 If you see this instead then there are problems that need to be fixed.
 You don't have to fix them immediately but they must be fixed before the PR can be merged into the mainstream Marlin code.

-To see the errors click on `Details`
+To see the errors click on **Details**

 ![image41]({{ '/assets/images/docs/development/pull_images/pull_41.jpg' | prepend: site.baseurl }})

-This will bring up the `Travis` log.
+This will bring up the **Travis** log.
 Green means that the test has passed.
 Red means there's a problem.

 ![image42]({{ '/assets/images/docs/development/pull_images/pull_42.jpg' | prepend: site.baseurl }})

 It's recommended that you include the fixes in the next code you commit.

-The errors you`re looking at come from the compiler.
+The errors you're looking at come from the compiler.
 Resolve just like you do when compiling on your local machine.

 Unfortunately the Travis log does not include the options that were enabled when the errors were found.
 That makes it harder to reproduce the problem locally.